-Accountability End Result Direct, develop and control the service.
+Job Family Leadership Pay Range Grade 18 Reference HOS02 Purpose leadership, operational management and financial control for a service or strategic Members, Chief Executive and Corporate Management Team, to achieve the aims Service to Customers Accountability End Result Direct, develop and control the service.
 Responsible for all operational decision making and management of the service.
 Activities within the service are directed and controlled to ensure the required outcomes and standards are delivered either directly; through commissioned or funded services; or via community empowerment.
 Member input, community consultation and customer feedback inform the design, development, delivery and performance management of the service.
 Customer and client satisfaction are maximised Service quality, efficiency and continuity are maximised.
-Service strategy and policy formulation and implementation are aligned to the Councils overall corporate strategy and objectives.
+Service strategy and policy formulation and implementation Service priorities are established. are aligned to the Councils overall corporate strategy and objectives.
 Actively contribute to the corporate management and strategic direction of the council as part of the Leadership Group.
-Service priorities are established.
 Service strategy is developed, agreed and implemented.
 Changing priorities and external requirements are anticipated and assessed Innovative approaches and responses are developed and delivered.
 Council strategy is developed jointly with partners where appropriate.
 Policy options for future council plans are developed.
 Ensure the development and implementation of policy, systems, processes, performance criteria governance Policies and controls ensure that the area of responsibility is compliant with all relevant legislation, codes, regulations, guidelines, standards and best practice.